 CONTENT AND OBJECTIVE

-Besides opportunities for discussion with leading experts on multilevel governance throughout the lectures, interactive sessions will offer participants the chance to share their own knowledge and experience.
-Lectures, Q&A’s and discussion groups will address the multifaceted roles local government play through the comparison of the various case studies.
+In addition to numerous opportunities for discussion with leading experts on multilevel governance throughout the lectures, a variety of interactive sessions will offer participants the chance to share their knowledge and experiences.
+Lectures, workshops, Q&A sessions and a round table will take into account multilevel systems from different parts of the world.

 The Winter School will examine a series of issues:

-The 2021 Winter School – online programme examines these and other questions by combining theoretical expertise and relevant case studies.
-As such, the programme is a unique opportunity for young academics, postgraduate students, civil servants and practitioners to receive enhanced training on the theoretical and practical aspects of federalism.
+The 2022 Winter School online program will examine these and other questions by combining theoretical expertise and relevant case studies.
+As such, it offers a unique opportunity for young academics, postgraduate students, civil servants and practitioners to receive enhanced training on the theoretical and practical aspects of federalism.